Basic Re-certification Requirements

 - Enclose the re-certification fee (charged to your credit card if you re-certify online).
 If your re-certification application is not accepted, your fee will be refunded.
 If you withdraw your application after submission, 1/2 of your fee will be refunded.

-As soon as you successfully complete the above, your new US Sailing instructor card, hat, and any updated training materials will be sent to you.
+As soon as you successfully complete the above, your new US Sailing instructor card will be sent to you.

 For more information or questions contact: email@example.com.